EmilisSm/getir-assignment/README.md

 - make another request to get all products (without pagination) to get Brands and Tags.
 - filter by selected tags and brands with pagination, sorting and iteType filter.
-- add total shopping cart amount to redux state and display it in header
+- add total shopping cart amount to redux state and display it in header.
-- filtering by item Tags & Brands
+- filtering by item Tags & Brands.
+- add webpack alias to clean up imports.
-- add tests
+- add tests.
-- refactor to use ReduxSaga instead of redux thunk
+- refactor to use ReduxSaga instead of redux thunk.
-- refactor MUI components to custom ones to get rid of MUI dependency and reduce bundle size
+- refactor MUI components to custom ones to get rid of MUI dependency and reduce bundle size.

 ## Installation